Conduct Committee Chair

 - 5. After each meeting:

 - a.
 Obtain the minutes from the AA.

 - c.
 Ensure that the minutes are properly archived.

 - 6. Provide feedback and advice to the Experience and Training Committee on matters related to conduct, as needed.

 - 7. Forward to the VPET recommendations for policy changes whenever the need for such changes becomes apparent.

 - 8. Compile and publish an exit document for your successor, and attach all training materials.

 - 9. Maintain the database of ConCom cases and decisions.

-- 10. Assist the Conduct Hearing Coordinator with transcribing pre-hearing interviews
+- 11. Assist the Cooperative Experience Manager with transcribing pre-hearing interviews

-- 12. Under the direction of the Conduct Hearing Coordinator, update educational resources for members related to conduct and conflict resolution.
+- 13. Under the direction of the Mediation and Conduct Committee Liaison, update educational resources for members related to conduct and conflict resolution.